exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/after.md

 // => "Noir"
 ```

-We can also extract _more_ values than the array contains; the leftover variables will simply be `undefined`.
-This might happen if we don't know ahead of time how many values the array will contain.
-If we want to make sure none of our variables end up `undefined`, we can set default values for them.
+It's even possible to extract _more_ values than the array contains; the leftover variables will be assigned `undefined`.
+This may be useful when the amount of values isn't known ahead of time.

 ```javascript
 const pickAtLeastOne = ['first choice', 'second choice']